MurrellGroup/AssigningSecondaryStructure.jl/README.md

 ## Acknowledgements

 This package was originally ported from the [PyDSSP](https://github.com/ShintaroMinami/PyDSSP) package, created by Shintaro Minami.
 The code has since been rewritten to look more like the 1983 paper (Kabsch W and Sander C), and to be more Julian, understandable, and efficient, at the cost of it no longer being differentiable like the PyDSSP version.
-The time complexity is still quadratic, so it may be slow for larger proteins.
-We plan on making a more efficient version with k-d trees.
+The time complexity of assigning the secondary structure of a chain with $n$ residues is $O(n \log n)$.